This page explains how to calculate historical (realized) volatility from daily closing prices in Excel.

 If you are using Excel 2007 or older, the formula will be:

-We will again copy the formula to all other cells below.
-Cells D2 to D22 remain empty, because we don’t have sufficient data to calculate these.
+Copy the formula to all other cells below.
+Cells D2 to D22 remain empty, because we don't have sufficient data to calculate them.

 Step 4: Annualize Historical Volatility

-Actually, we have already calculated a series of historical volatility, because that’s what the standard deviations are.
-The only problem is that they represent 1-day historical volatility (because there have been calculated from daily returns).
+Actually, we have already calculated a series of historical volatility values, because that's what the standard deviations are.
+The only problem is that they represent 1-day historical volatility (because they have been calculated from daily returns).
 Therefore the final step in our calculation is to convert 1-day volatility to annualized volatility, which is much more common and much more useful.

 To convert volatility from daily to annual you need to multiply it by the square root of the number of trading days per year.